-Pre-Calculus Pre-AP
+AP Pre-Calculus

 This course provides a thorough study of functions and the various properties associated with functions.
 The course provides an intensive study of trigonometry, identities, vectors, complex numbers, polar coordinates, and parametric equations.
+Opportunity will be provided for students to take the College Board Advanced Placement Exam in Pre-Calculus AP in the spring.